-The following letters between two legendary figures of world history – Leo Tolstoy and Mahatma Gandhi – represent one of the most important historical documents ever published.
-The thoughts shared between these towering spiritual personalities – over 100 years later in 2014 – still deeply resonate and offer profound, timely, essential wisdom to humanity.
+he following extraordinary letters between two highly respected, influential figures of world history – Russia’s Leo Tolstoy and India’s Mahatma Gandhi – represent one of the most important compilations of spiritual and/or philosophical documents ever recorded.
+For men and women alive in the year 2018 and reading their words, the thoughts shared between these towering personalities in discussions conducted over 100 years ago remain deeply resonant – offering profound, ever-relevant and essential wisdom to humanity.

 The following is a translation of Tolstoy’s letter written in Russian in reply to one from the Editor of Free Hindustan.
 After having passed from hand to hand, this letter came into my possession through a friend who asked me, as one much interested in Tolstoy’s writings, whether I thought it worth publishing.
 I at once replied in the affirmative, and told him I should translate it myself into Gujarati and induce others to translate and publish it in various Indian vernaculars.